flyingjones/chron-sort/Readme.md

   --dest, --out <dest>                                               The path of the destination directory (required if not --move)
-  --move                                                             Move files instead of copy [default: False] --overwrite                                                        Overwrite files in destination [default: False] -c, --configure <configure>                                        Custom sort configuration.
+  --move                                                             Move files instead of copy [default: False] --overwrite                                                        Overwrite files in destination [default: False] --dry-run                                                          Don't move or copy any files, just print the planned operations to a file [default: False]
+  -c, --configure <configure>                                        Custom sort configuration.
 Parsers will be applied in order.
 Possible Formats:
                                                                      ExifTag:DateTimeOriginal                                       [Tries to use the exif tag 0x9003 to get a date]
                                                                      ExifTag:DateTimeDigitized                                      [Tries to use the exif tag 0x9004 to get a date]
                                                                      ExifTag:DateTime                                               [Tries to use the exif tag 0x0132 to get a date]
+                                                                     QuickTimeMovieHeader:CreationTime                              [Tries to use the quick time movie header (mvhd) 'Creation time' to get a date]
+                                                                     QuickTimeMovieHeader:ModificationTime                          [Tries to use the quick time movie header (mvhd) 'Modification time' to get a date]
                                                                      FileName:<Regex with named capture groups year month and day>  [Tries to parse the file name using a regular expression to get a date]
-  --skip-parser-when-before <skip-parser-when-before>                Skip the result of a parser when the resulting date is earlier [default: 01.01.1900 00:00:00]
+  --skip-parser-when-before <skip-parser-when-before>                Skip the result of a parser when the resulting date is earlier [default: 01/01/1900 00:00:00]
-  --skip-parser-when-after <skip-parser-when-after>                  Skip the result of a parser when the resulting date is later [default: <current date + 1 year>]
+  --skip-parser-when-after <skip-parser-when-after>                  Skip the result of a parser when the resulting date is later [default: <current date + 1 year> 00:00:00]
   -t, --types <types>                                                Space seperated list of file endings to sort --from <from>                                                      Minimum date for files to sort --to <to>                                                          Maximum date for files to sort